diodz/MLPairTrading_Strategy/README.txt

 Note: Only the ff3.csv file with Fama french factors is necessary to execute the code.
 All the other data parts can be downloaded directly by executing the code.
-However, pkl files are included to avoid running code that download data and results of heavy data processing parts to allow for testing specific parts of the strategy.
+However, intermediate data files (pkl) are included to avoid running code that downloads data for faster execution and modular testing.

 Student name: Diego A. Diaz